Skip to main content

 Safety Record

-We have set "zero fatalities" as a KPI and are engaged in a range of activities to achieve this goal.
+We have set “zero disaster-related fatalities” as a KPI and carry out a range of safety activities in line with our Safety Philosophy.

 Number of Accidents